dafny-lang/dafny/docs/DafnyRef/integration-go/IntegrationGo.md

 ## **Manually executing Dafny-generated Go code**

-Suppose a Dafny program is contained in a `.dfy` file, `A.dfy`, which containingthe Dafny `Main` method.
+Suppose a Dafny program is contained in a `.dfy` file, `A.dfy`, which contains the Dafny `Main` method.
 One can build the corresponding Go program (without running it) using this command:

 `dafny build --target:go A.dfy`